ankit61d/PySer/README.md

 # PySer
-Simple 🐍 Python library to Serialize / Deserialize dict.
+Simple 🐍 Python library to Serialize / Deserialize dict created for fun and educational purpose.
-It uses NUL byte as a delimiter and raises error if the input dict contains NUL byte.
+It uses NUL byte as a delimiter.
+See constants.py for other OPCODES used.

 ## Guide
 Pyser supports primitive types in a dictionary including: